Free CNA Practice Test 2026 Official State and National Nurse Aide Exams

 Oral portion Language English and Spanish

-Oral Examination Consists of sixty (70) multiple-choice questions and
+Oral Examination It consists of sixty (70) multiple-choice questions and

 Skills examination Candidates are given 25 minutes to complete the five skills